 Cesium atoms get a shake-up to create excitation in superfluid

 Helium-4 superfluid is a fascinating substance.
 With properties that seemingly defy normal physics, it leaks straight through glass, bubbles up out of containers, flows around objects and even climbs up walls.
 As if superfluid helium-4 was not strange enough, in 1941 it was also predicted that it should contain an exotic, particle-like excitation – a quasiparticle – called a roton.
-After many years of trying to verify this prediction, researchers at the University of California now claim to have successfully created a roton structure in an atomic superfluid of cesium-133.
+After many years of trying to verify this prediction, researchers now claim to have successfully created a roton structure in an atomic superfluid of cesium-133.

 Initially discovered back in 1937 by Pyotr Kapitsa in Moscow, and independently by John F. Allen and Donald Misener at the University of Toronto, superfluid helium-4 has long been the subject of intricate study regarding its unusual properties.
 In 1941, in providing a quantum theoretical explanation of Kapitsa’s discovery, future Nobel laureate Lev Landau predicted that a unit of collective motion of atomic particles (described mathematically as if it were a single particle comprising a quantum of vortex movement) should exist within the fluid to explain its quantum superfluidity.
 This quasiparticle he called a "roton."

 In the many decades since this prediction, scientists have theorized a range of different structures for the roton.
 However researchers over this period, including Landau himself, Richard Feynman and Philippe Nozières could not agree on a definitive model for the arrangement the roton would take.

 "Even nowadays, after seven decades, it remains an issue of interest and controversy," said Cheng Chin, professor of physics at the University of California, and leader of the research team.